hut/panban/README.md

 cd panban
 ```

-Then you can try out the desired backend with the provided demo database:
+Then you can try out the desired backend with the provided demo database.

+KEEP A BACKUP OF YOUR DATABASE.
+PANBAN IS STILL A WORK IN PROGRESS AND MAY CAUSE DATA LOSS

 - `./panban.py -b todotxt test/todo.txt`
 - `./panban.py -b markdown test/markdown.md`